-Several variations of USB cables are used to connect and power devices: Type-A, B, Micro, Mini, and others.
+Several variations of USB cables are used to connect and power the devices: USB Type-C, Type-A, Type-B, Micro, Mini, and others.
 USB has evolved from a simple 4-pin connection for power and data to USB Type-C, which is asymmetrical, reversible, and highly-functional 24-pin connection.
 Although USB Type-C offers many advantages, you face new test challenges to incorporate it into your devices.
-We can help you understand and address these challenges to ensure successful USB Type-C integration into your devices.
+We can help you to understand and address these challenges to ensure successful USB Type-C integration into your devices and meet compliance.

 USB Power Delivery